CGIDR Imaging Core

 Request Services and Equipment

-Imaging Core equipment and training are available for Seattle Children’s researchers.
-For more information on pricing and scheduling, or to discuss your upcoming project, contact the core manager, Tracy Mitchell.
+Imaging Core equipment is available for Seattle Children’s researchers.
+For more information on pricing and scheduling contact email@example.com.